emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

 }
 ```

+## Redis

+The Ambassador Edge Stack relies on Redis to store short-lived authentication credentials and rate limiting information.
+If the Redis data store is lost, users will need to log back in and all existing rate-limits would be reset.

 ## Further reading

 In this architecture, Ambassador Edge Stack is functioning as an Identity Aware Proxy in a Zero Trust Network.
 For more about this security architecture, read the [BeyondCorp security architecture whitepaper](https://ai.google/research/pubs/pub43231) by Google.